cossacklabs/product-docs/acra/security-controls/key-management/operations/rotation.md

 Remember that Acra does not encrypt all columns in the database.
 Only binary blobs can be encrypted (`bytea` type) so you need to select and update only the encrypted columns.

-#### Using AcraServer in transparent proxy encryption mode

-{{< hint info >}}
-**Note:**
-This will work for Acra 0.86.0 and newer.
-{{< /hint >}}

-If you are using AcraServer in transparent proxy mode:

-1. Rotate the storage keys on AcraServer.
-It will keep the old keys.
-2. Query data from the storage through AcraServer for decryption.
-It will use old key to decrypt data.
-3. Push data back to the database through AcraServer.
-It will use new key to encrypt data.

-#### Using AcraTranslator

-{{< hint info >}}
-**Note:**
-This will work for Acra 0.86.0 and newer.
-{{< /hint >}}

-If you are using [AcraTranslator](/acra/acra-in-depth/architecture/acratranslator/), the idea is the same:

-1. Rotate the storage keys on AcraTranslator.
-It will keep the old keys.
-2. Query data from the storage, submit it to AcraTranslator for decryption.
-3. Encrypt the data with AcraTranslator again and put it back into the storage.

 #### Migrating zoned data